20 Majestic Photos of the Real-Life North Pole

 Welcome to the North Pole

 The geographic North Pole is the center of the Northern Hemisphere and the northern-most point on the Earth, and it stands at a full 90 degrees latitude from the Earth’s equator.
 Here, tourists gather around the North Pole’s “90° N” sign.
+The North Pole is at risk due to climate change.
+This is what will happen if glaciers continue melting.

 This tourist proudly shows the world where her national allegiance lies.
 Notice she’s holding the American flag, as opposed to planting it in the ice; that may be because the North Pole isn’t part of any country.